 While pandemics are not new to this world, advanced technology during a pandemic is.
 The coronavirus pandemic became a catalyst, energizing innovation throughout schools around the world.

-The move to distance-learning allowed for a more flexible and unconventional schedule at PAA.
+At PAA, the move to distance-learning allowed for a more flexible and unconventional schedule.
 Monday through Thursdays were dedicated to online teaching with opportunities to connect with teachers one-on-one every afternoon.

 Honors Anatomy and Physiology students were blessed with access to powerful software so they could explore the chambers of a virtual heart.
 They tested their blood types at home, too.